kuriwaki/ccesMRPprep/README.md

 library(ccesMRPprep)
 ```

-## Vignettes
+## Getting Started

-See the vignettes for more long-form workflow overviews
-(`vignette("overview")`) and documentation and explanation of the nature
+See `vignette("overview")` for a overview of the steps involved.

-of the data (`vignette("acs")`).
-Otherwise, each function and built-in
+For documentation of the data sources, see `vignette("acs")` for the
+Census and `vignette("derived")` for CCES variables.

+This vignette also covers more advanced techniques to expand population
+tables.
+See `vignette("synth")` for an overview and demonstration.

-data provides documentation as well.
+Each function and built-in data provides documentation as well.

 ## Workflow